isomerpages/seab-corp/news/press-releases/_posts/2021-01-11-post-Release of 2020 Singapore Cambridge GCE O Level Examination Results.md

 </li>
 <li>
 <p>Eligible school candidates who sat for the 2020 GCE O-Level examination
-will receive Form A<sup>3</sup> on Monday, 11 January 2021, when they collect their O-Level results in person.
+will receive <u>Form A</u><sup>3</sup> on Monday, 11 January 2021, when they
+collect their O-Level results in person.
 Private candidates who are eligible for JAE will continue to receive Form A via post sent to the address that they had provided to SEAB earlier.
-There will not be online copies of the Form
-A. Candidates’ proxies may also collect their Form A on behalf of the candidates by Wednesday, 13 January 2021.
+There will not be online copies of the Form A. Candidates’ proxies may also collect their Form A on behalf of the candidates by Wednesday, 13 January 2021.
 If candidates are not able to collect their Form A from their schools or appoint a proxy to do so, they may contact their school for assistance.
-The JAE-Internet System (JAE-IS) will be accessible from 3.00pm on Monday, 11 January 2021, to 4.00pm on Friday, 15 January 2021 for students to submit their course choices through the JAE website at www.moe.gov.sg/jae.</p>
+The JAE-Internet System (JAE-IS) will be accessible from 3.00pm on Monday, 11 January 2021, to 4.00pm on Friday, 15 January 2021 for students to submit their course choices through the JAE website at <a href="www.moe.gov.sg/jae" rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/jae</a>.</p>
 </li>
 </ol>
 <p><strong>Education and Career Guidance (ECG)</strong>